Need to talk? Call 1800 882 436.

 Can haemolytic disease of the newborn be prevented?

-You will be offered an injection at 28 and 34 weeks of pregnancy if your blood is rhesus negative.
-It may also be given at other times if there is concern about a sensitising event.
+You will be offered an anti-D injection at 28 and 34 weeks of pregnancy if your blood is rhesus negative.
+If your baby’s blood is found to be RhD positive after birth, a further dose of anti-D may be offered to you.

 Can haemolytic disease of the newborn be treated?